- atari •

 - joystick •

 - blog •

 - insight •

 |Rating:||1.5 out of 5|

-I never Played Venture in the arcades since I was much more of a FPS space-battle sort of player.
-Even Dragon's Lair didin't entice me although I later became an ardent laser-disc fan before DVD came along and fuckin' ruined it.
+I never Played Venture in the arcades since I was much more of a FPS space-battle sort of player, but I loved the home version.
+Even Dragon's Lair didin't entice me although I later became an ardent laser-disc fan before DVD came along and ruined it.
 So, anyway...
 The arcade controls for Venture are identical to the 2600 - a joystick and fire button.

 Currently, I'm embarrassed to admit how much fun I had with Coleco's home version of Venture for the Atari 2600.
 It wasn't a challenging game, nor difficult.
 It was actually pretty lame, but I think the allure was the idea of traveling from room-to-room and having each one fill the screen upon entry.
 Yeah, I'm as lame as this game :)

 For unknown reasons I did like Atari's Adventure, despite a general hatred of RPG-ish titles.
 When I found Coleco's Venture, I assumed it would be of the same ilk and I'd dig it.
 Well, I did dig it, but it sucked ass by comparison. there were times when I'd have bought anything that was compatible with my beloved Atari 2600.